emahuni/em-async-events/README.md

     // metadata is information about the event and the listener itself eg: metadata == {
+      extra: 'extra payload (not event related) from listener adding line',
       eventName: "some-event",
       eventOptions: {/*opts passed to event*/},
       listenerOptions: {/*opts passed to listener*/},